byu-cpe/ecen192/_labs/Y-Board_Introduction.md

 Each of these functions returns `true` if the button/switch is pressed or ON, and `false` otherwise. `<button_number>` or `<switch_number>` should be the number of the button or switch whose position you want to check as an `int` (eg. 1, or 2).

 ### What are Conditionals?
-___You don't need to upload this code, so when you feel like you understand conditionals, continue to the next section and upload the example code.___
+___You don't need to upload this code, so when you feel like you understand conditionals, continue to the next section and upload the "Examples" code.___

 We use <b>if statements</b> to evaluate <b>conditionals</b> that are `true` or `false`: